BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Background on CoHAs

-Likewise, if $\XX$ is irreducible we define $\ICS_{\XX}(\QQ)$ by the property that $q^*\ICS_{\XX}(\QQ)\cong \ICS_{X}(\QQ)$, the intersection mixed Hodge module complex on $X$.
+Likewise, if $\XX$ is irreducible we define $\ICS_{\XX}(\QQ)$ by the property that for all smooth morphisms $q\colon X\rightarrow \XX$ there is a natural isomorphism $q^*\ICS_{\XX}(\QQ)\cong \ICS_{X}(\QQ)$, between the inverse image along $q$ and the intersection mixed Hodge module complex on $X$.
 Note that unless $\XX$ is zero-dimensional, $\ICS_{\XX}(\QQ)$ is not a mixed Hodge module, but rather a complex with cohomology concentrated in degree $d=\dim(\XX)$.
 This complex is pure, i.e. its $d$th cohomology mixed Hodge module is pure of weight $d$.

 Consider the morphism $s\colon \AAA{1}\xrightarrow{x\mapsto x^2}\AAA{1}$.
 We define